-Among other things, our gorgeous moon rules emotions.
-It’s no wonder why the phases of the moon can have such a powerful pull!
-Your mood, physical body, and spirit body all go through phases.
-Journaling with the moon is an ideal way to track all of these things.
+Your mood, physical body, and spirit body all go through phases, and journaling with the moon is an ideal way to track all of these.
 You may find that you’re more synced with the moon than you thought!

 Why You Should Try Moon Journaling

 Wouldn’t it be nice to know which moon phases make you feel the most intuitive, expressive, or reserved?
 The way you relate to each moon phase is reflective of you alone and experiences will vary from person to person.
 You may find that your diet, intuition, and menstruation are affected by the phases of the moon.
 Keeping a moon journal will enable you to track any patterns to better understand all of your cycles.

 How Often Should You Write in Your Moon Journal?

 Take notes in your moon journal as often as you like!
 Journaling once a week will ensure that you hit each of the main phases of the moon: new moon, waxing moon, full moon, and waning moon.
 Moon journaling twice a month, on the full and new moon, can also be enlightening.

 Starting out, I suggest making a quick note in your moon journal for 30-60 consecutive days.
 Making a quick note daily, in the beginning, will help you catch any obvious patterns right away.